mniip/cabal-matrix/README.md

 ghc-9.8.4 │no plan    build ok   build ok   no plan    no plan    no plan    build ok
 ```

-You can use `x` to reconfigure the axes for a more convenient view:
+You can press `x` and reconfigure the axes for a more convenient view:
 ```
 COMPILER        │ghc-9.6.7  ghc-9.8.4
 ────────────────┼─────────────────────